 I am a Senior Lecturer in French in the School of Languages and Applied Linguistics, and currently Deputy Associate Dean (Teaching Excellence) in the Faculty of Wellbeing, Education and Language Studies.

 I joined the Open University as a Lecturer in French in 2005, and have since become a Senior Lecturer.
-I was Head of French from 2008 to 2014, Associate Head of Department (Languages) and Head of Qualification (Certificate in Higher Education) from 2014 to 2016, and I have been Associate Head of School (Curriculum) in the School of Languages and Applied Linguistics since 2016.
+I was Head of French from 2008 to 2014, Associate Head of Department (Languages) and Head of Qualification (Certificate in Higher Education) from 2014 to 2016, Associate Head of School (Curriculum) in the School of Languages and Applied Linguistics from 2016-2019, and interim Head of School in 2018-2019.
 I am a Senior Fellow of the Higher Education Academy.